 But we are exploring many avenues to sustain the Symphony.
 The invitation to perform at the magnificent Carleton Dominion-Chalmers Centre is helping us to realise a savings of over $40,000 per season.
 The benefits of this new arrangement go beyond savings, this new venue allows us to more fully be the city’s orchestra, and work towards increasing performances and partnerships.

 The savings are timely, but we also need to increase revenues.
 We’ve been working to secure new and repeat sponsorships from organisations like Alterna Savings and the Insurance Bureau of Canada.
 And we are fortunate to have a number of committed donors, who have pledged their support of this city’s historic orchestra.
 Once again, we thank you.

 We are at a very critical juncture, having laid some solid footings, we are in reach of a more sustainable future.
 And we still need your help.

-By championing and investing in the Ottawa Symphony Orchestra, supporters like you can restore our organization’s financial health, and ensure the strength and longevity of a prestigious cultural pillar in our global, entrepreneurial city.
+By championing and investing in the Ottawa Symphony Orchestra, supporters like you can restore our organisation’s financial health, and ensure the strength and longevity of a prestigious cultural pillar in our global, entrepreneurial city.